covergirlszn/Cafe-Menu/README.md

 SO THE VARIABLE NAME when you check pon the javascripp gives you a humble viewport sef, and then the content, kinda like style is thaat the width of said sontent should be the same width as the device

 fka responsive design

+and burlywood is #deb887
+i think it makes sense to use percentages instead of pixels for sizing inna css as then it translates on the mobile thing....